Keith Jarrett: Idiosyncrasies

 Jarrett frequently emits loud vocalizations, sometimes characterized as moaning, during his playing.
 Jarrett is also physically active while playing jazz and improvised solo performances, but the vocalizations are generally absent whenever he plays classical repertoire.
 Jarrett has noted his vocalizations are based on involvement, not content, and are more of an interaction than a reaction.
 Interviewed in 2015, Jarrett explained the involuntary vocalizations made during his performances: "It's potential limitlessness that I'm feeling at that moment.
-If you think about it, it's often in a space between phrases, [when I'm thinking,] "How did I get to this point where I feel so full?"
+If you think about it, it's often in a space between phrases, [when I'm thinking,] 'How did I get to this point where I feel so full?'
 And if you felt full of some sort of emotion you would have to make a sound.
 So that's actually what it is – with the trio, without the trio, solo.
 Luckily for me, I don't do it with classical music".

 Jarrett is highly intolerant of audience noise, especially during solo improvised performances.
 He feels extraneous noise affects his inspiration and distracts from the purity of the sound.
 Cough drops are routinely supplied to Jarrett's audiences in cold weather, and he has been known to stop playing and lead the crowd in a group cough.
 He has also complained onstage about audience members taking photographs, and has performed in the dark to prevent this.

 Jarrett is opposed to electronic instruments and equipment, which he has described as "toys".
-His liner notes for the 1973 album Solo Concerts: Bremen/Lausanne states: "I am, and have been, carrying on an anti-electric-music crusade of which this is an exhibit for the prosecution.
+His liner notes for the 1973 album Solo Concerts: Bremen/Lausanne states, "I am, and have been, carrying on an anti-electric-music crusade of which this is an exhibit for the prosecution.
 Electricity goes through all of us and is not to be relegated to wires."
 He has largely eschewed electric or electronic instruments since his time with Miles Davis.
 However, in October 1972, he played electric piano and piano on Freddie Hubbard's Sky Dive.

 Cultural references

 A 2025 feature film, Köln 75, tells the story of Jarrett's 1975 concert at the Köln Opera House.

-Jarrett was referred to in Season 5, Episode 6 of HBO's The Sopranos in 2004, titled "Sentimental Education"; in the episode, Tony Blundetto mentions "piping in a little Keith Jarrett" among his plans for the massage studio he is building.
+Jarrett was referred to in Season 5, Episode 6, of HBO's The Sopranos in 2004, titled "Sentimental Education"; in the episode, Tony Blundetto mentions "piping in a little Keith Jarrett" among his plans for the massage studio he is building.

-Jarrett was also mentioned in Season 2, Episode 6 of FX's Atlanta in 2018.
-In this episode, titled "Teddy Perkins", Darius remarks to a picture in Teddy Perkins' home and asked if the other person in the picture is Keith Jarrett, and Perkins says it was.